People acquire schistosomiasis by swimming or bathing in fresh water that is contaminated with the flukes.

 The eggs of Schistosoma hematobium typically lodge in the bladder, sometimes causing ulcers, bleeding into the urine, and scarring.
-Schistosoma hematobium infection increases the risk of bladder cancer Bladder Cancer Bladder cancer most often causes blood in the urine.
-To make the diagnosis, a thin, flexible viewing tube (cystoscope) is inserted through the urethra into the bladder.
-Many cancers are treated... read more .
+Schistosoma hematobium infection increases the risk of bladder cancer Bladder Cancer Most bladder cancers are of a type called transitional cell because they affect the same kinds of cells (transitional cells) that are usually the cancerous cells responsible for cancers of the... read more .

 Adult schistosomes live on average 3 to 10 years, but sometimes longer.
 Females are about 1/4 to 3/4 inch long.
 Males are slightly smaller.

 Certain Schistosoma species normally infect birds and mammals rather than people.
 However, sometimes cercariae of these species penetrate the skin of people.
 Because these schistosomes do not normally reside and develop in people, they cannot travel from the skin to other organs and mature into adult flukes.
 Thus, they affect only the skin, causing intense itching (sometimes called swimmer's itch).
 Some of these Schistosoma species, unlike the five species that cause schistosomiasis, are present in the United States and Canada.

 Most people with schistosomiasis have no symptoms.
 But when schistosomes first penetrate the skin, an itchy rash may develop at the site of penetration.

 After about 2 to 4 weeks but as long as 12 weeks later (when the adult flukes begin laying eggs), some people develop acute schistosomiasis with rash, fever, chills, cough, muscle aches, fatigue, vague discomfort (malaise), nausea, and abdominal pain.
 Lymph nodes may temporarily enlarge, then return to normal.
 This group of symptoms is called Katayama fever.